Tearing down taboos: the way forward for Muslims with mental health issues is acceptance, not prejudiceJune 3, 2019

 Earlier this month, the Independent Inquiry into Child Sexual Abuse (IICSA) announced a new investigation into child protection in religious organisations and settings, including Islam and religious settings such as mosques and madrassas where children and young people gather in connection with their religious beliefs.
 Whilst I welcome this announcement and wholeheartedly support it as a much needed step in the right direction, I believe this is an issue which, first and foremost, needs to be tackled from the bottom up.
 The stigma within the community attached to victims of abuse needs to be eradicated by targeting the lack of knowledge and understanding surrounding this issue.
 The cultural norms need to be recalibrated in the face of moral, religious and legal education to ensure that victims are empowered and perpetrators are rightly criminalised.

 The way forward is acceptance, not prejudice.
 And we must all play our part in this because if it takes a village to raise a child, it must take a village to protect one too.

 Zahra Awaiz-Bilal is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
-If you or a loved one have a claim, contact Zahra free of charge and in confidence on 020 7288 4839 or at email@example.com.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Zahra free of charge and in confidence on 020 7288 4839 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 Find out more about the Abuse Team.Read more: IICSA, Islam, Muslim Women’s Network